steledama/nixos/README.md

 ![Flake enabled configuration](./readme-img/home-manager.png)

-In my opinion this would be the out of the box configuration, a starting point to start structuting it and add modules, hosts, users... but before to go with that it is important to se better an d with an example how to use home-manager once installed in either one of the two ways we just saw.
+In my opinion, this would be the out-of-the-box configuration, serving as a starting point to structure it and add modules, hosts, users, etc. However, before proceeding with that, it's important to understand better and see an example of how to use Home Manager once installed in either of the two ways we just discussed.

 ### How to use home manager

-## Version controlling your configuration
+## Version control on your configurations

 ## Start configuration structuring and modularity